kaityo256/stopwatch/README.md

 ## Usage

-Wrap a region which you want to measure
+Wrap a region which you want to measure.

 ```cpp
 #include "stopwatch.hpp"